 01 of 10

-Operations such as Priceline offer up unnamed properties within a certain zone.
+Priceline offers up unnamed properties within a certain geographic zone.
 Generally, the larger the city, the more zones will be offered.
 While it's acceptable to bid on multiple zones, at some point in the process you'll have to commit to a fairly narrow area.

-Remember, once you place a bid and it is accepted, you have a binding contract with Priceline for that room and your credit card will be charged with very little... hope of a refund should you decide later you'd rather be downtown than in the suburbs.
+Remember, once you place a bid and it's accepted, you have a binding contract with Priceline for that room and your credit card will be charged with very little hope of a refund should you decide later you'd rather be downtown than in the suburbs.
 Only use Priceline when you're ready to make a non-refundable commitment.Continue to 2 of 10 below.

 02 of 10